 The Group has transactional currency exposures.
 Such exposures arise from sales or purchases by operating units in currencies other than the units' functional currencies.
-During the year, approximately 6.5% (2021: 2.5%) of the Group's sales were denominated in currencies other than the functional currencies of the operating units making the sale, whilst approximately 0.6% (2021: 0.9%) of purchases were denominated in currencies other than the functional currencies of the units, respectively.
+During the year, approximately 3.2% (2022: 6.5%) of the Group's sales were denominated in currencies other than the functional currencies of the operating units making the sale, whilst approximately 11.3% (2022: 0.6%) of purchases were denominated in currencies of the units, respectively.
 The Group's trade receivable and trade payable balances at the end of the reporting period have similar exposures.
-As at 31 December 2022, the Group had no outstanding foreign currency forward exchange contract (2021: Nil).